mxmgorin/gmboy/README.md

 `GMBoy` is a Game Boy emulator written in Rust, built as a deep dive into emulation and hardware design.
 It focuses on clean code, hardware accuracy, and good performance, making it both a learning project and a solid emulator.

-✅ Thorough testing: passes most community test suites (blargg’s, mooneye) for verifing accuracy
+✅ High accuracy: passes most Blargg’s & Mooneye test suites
+✅ Good performance: optimized CPU and graphics
-✅ Modern features: save states, visual filters, re-bindable combo controls, and more
+✅ Modern features: save states, visual filters, re-bindable combos, and more
-✅ Cross-platform: Windows, macOS, Linux, powered by **SDL2** for audio, input, and window management, with an optional **OpenGL** backend for hardware-accelerated rendering and shader support
+✅ Cross-platform: Windows, macOS, Linux, Android; SDL2 + optional OpenGL

 📥 [Download the latest release here](https://github.com/mxmgorin/gmboy/releases/latest)